webboty/Dexter-Wiki/Scratch-extension.md

 - `nodejs` installed on your local machine<br>
 https://nodejs.org/en/download/
 - `npm` installed on your local machine.
 It should be installed with node.js but if you `sudo apt install nodejs`, you may need to install it separately. e.g. `sudo apt install npm`
 - Make a folder, and at the command prompt, npm init it and install ws.
-You can just take the defaults for each question during the init. e.g.
+You can just take the defaults for most question during the init.
+You can change the entry point to 'httpd.js'.
 ````
-mkdir DexProxy
+mkdir dexproxy
-cd DexProxy
+cd dexproxy
 npm init
 npm install ws
 ````